Value Added Benefits

 The third-level category will offer up to four grants annually.
-The grant will be worth €2,000 for each year of study, up to a maximum of four years.
-These grants will be made to Union members or members’ dependents involved in study or research at Diploma, Degree, Post-Graduate Diploma or Post-Graduate Degree level.
+The award will be up to a maximum value of €2,000 for each year of study, up to a maximum of four years.
+These awards will be made to Union members or members’ dependents involved in study or research at Diploma, Degree, Post-Graduate Diploma or Post-Graduate Degree level.
 Members who have already commenced approved courses can also apply.
-Grants are made on an annual basis for each year of study.
-Grants are not given for a repeat year.
+Awards are made on an annual basis for each year of study.
+Awards are not given for a repeat year.

 - Second-Level Education

-Up to 30 grants will be made annually to second-level students.
-Each grant will be worth €400 to help with the purchase of schoolbooks and class materials.
+Up to 30 awards will be made annually to second-level students.
+Each award will be worth €400 to help with the purchase of schoolbooks and class materials.
 Members studying for Junior and/or Leaving Certificate as mature students can also enter the draw for this grant.

-Up to 20 grants will be made annually to Union members or members’ dependents, to help cover the cost of participation in a Gaeltacht course.
-The grant will help cover the course materials, tuition fees and accommodation for up to 22 days, to a maximum value of €350.
+Up to 20 awards will be made annually to Union members or members’ dependents, to help cover the cost of their participation in a Gaeltacht course.
+The award will help cover the cost of course materials, tuition fees and accommodation for up to 22 days, to a maximum value of €350.

 The Education Grant Scheme is open to all “In Benefit” members and their dependents; the Scheme is not available to members of the Retired Members’ Section.